 Now, slowly tilt your Sylphyo from the vertical to the horizontal position.
 You should start hearing sound at a 45° angle, and it should reach its maximum intensity when the Sylphyo is horizontal.
 In inertial mode, the elevation angle of your Sylphyo always replaces the intensity of your breath in the control of sounds.
 Changing the elevation angle is fine for slow variations, but you can also produce fast attacks using the same gesture that activates inertial mode: shaking the Sylphyo from top to bottom.
 The intensity of the attack will be proportional to the velocity of your movement.
 INERTIAL MODE AND SHAKE VIBRATO While in inertial mode, the shake vibrato behaves a little bit differently: you must shake the Sylphyo laterally.
 To stop inertial mode, just blow into the Sylphyo.
 Aside from inertial mode, you can use the elevation and roll angles of your Sylphyo to modulate any sound parameter.
 Elevation control works just like in inertial mode, but it modulates a sound parameter instead of replacing your breath.
 Roll control only works when you already play a note, and the roll angle is relative to the position of the Sylphyo when starting to play the note.
-WITH SYLPHYO BENCH Select preset 2•Space Glass by switching to MIDI channel 2.
+There is also another way to modulate sound parameters that you can enable later: compass control, which behaves like roll, but takes the direction you're heading to (when the Sylphyo is horizontal) instead of the roll angle.
+WITH SYLPHYO BENCH Select preset 2●Space Glass by switching to MIDI channel 2.

-To do so, enter the MIDI channel Quick settings by holding the $^{\bullet}$ 0 key together with the $^{\bullet}$ 0 octave key with your left hand, and by pressing the $^{\bullet}$ 4 key or swiping to the top of the slider several times with your right thumb.
+To do so, enter the MIDI channel Quick settings by holding the $^{\bullet}$ key together with the $^{\bullet}$ octave key with your left hand, and by pressing the $^{+}$ key or swiping to the top of the slider several times with your right thumb.
 With this preset, the elevation angle of your Sylphyo adds an echo effect, and its roll angle drastically changes the timbre of the sound.
 The slider Inertial control is spectacular, and body movements are very nice to add visual expression to your performance, but sometimes you want more intimate ways to control and shape your sound.
 This is what the slider is for.
 Usually, your right thumb is placed just below the thumbrest and presses against the top of the slider.
 While playing, move your thumb along the surface underneath the thumbrest, and listen how it affects the sound.
 The effect should be different depending on where you started touching the slider.